Analysis | Biden’s vaccination success story is about to run into a world of pressure

 But other countries are moving ahead with it, including Brazil and the Philippines.
 More than 60 countries have approved at least one of China’s vaccines.

 Russia, meanwhile, has been distributing its Sputnik V vaccine.
-An anchor on Russia’s state television channel called it “the best in the world” in February, part of a large-scale PR effort the country seems to be putting on.
+An anchor on Russia’s state television channel called it “the best in the world” in February, part of a large-scale public relations effort the country seems to be putting on.
 Russia has signed contracts for hundreds of millions of Sputnik V doses, though there are questions about whether those doses can actually be delivered on any kind of realistic timeline.

 But Russia and China at least have the appearance of working with the rest of the world, while the United States has been more isolationist.
 Biden will have to make a choice at some point about when to start releasing more doses to the rest of the world, especially as the number of unvaccinated Americans who actually want to be vaccinated dwindles.